LyzrCore/lyzr-automata/README.md

     token=""
 )

-# create tasks for your pipeline using Task class
+# Create tasks for your pipeline using Task class

 search_task = Task(
     name="news search",